paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/important_measures.md

 miss factor at final Ri
 ```

 The reduced structural importance allows assessing the influence of individual components on the system reliability already in early phases of the development, when the system architecture is available but no component failure rates.
-[Table 4.10](syst_table4_10) shows a comparison of Birnbaum and reduced structural importance for the system architecture shown in [Figure 4.29](syst_figure4_29).
+[Table 4.10](syst_table4_10) shows a comparison of Birnbaum and reduced structural importance for the system architecture shown in {numref}`Figure 7.29`.
 For this example, it is assumed that all failure rates of the system are below 1.0E-06 1/h, and with 10 years mission duration a minimum component reliability $R_{\min}$ of 0.916 is obtained.

 It can be seen that the relative ranking of the components will be the same for the Birnbaum importance and the reduced structural importance, because the system architecture is the determining factor for the importance of the individual components rather than the failure rates.
 The absolute values of importance measures are different and with the reduced structural importance the potential system reliability improvement cannot be quantified, but it provides a qualitative assessment where reliability improvement has the biggest impact on system reliability.